jundalisay/sp/content/en/research/diogenes/lives/chapter-23.md

 He had a daughter named Cleobulina, who used to compose enigmas in hexameter verse, and she is mentioned by Cratinus in his play of the same name, except that the title is written in the plural number.
 They say also that he restored the temple of Minerva which had been built by Danaus.

-II.
-Cleobulus composed songs and obscure sayings in verse to the number of three thousand lines, and some say that it was he who composed the epigram on Midas.
+<sup>2</sup> Cleobulus composed songs and obscure sayings in verse of 3,000 lines.
+Some say he composed the epigram on Midas.

 I am a brazen maiden lying here
 Upon the tomb of Midas.
 And as long